 The ongoing COVID-19 pandemic has continued to spread across the world and has created unique global and industry-wide challenges.
-COVID-19 has resulted in quarantines, travel restrictions, and the temporary closure of offices and facilities in China and many other countries.
+COVID-19 has resulted in quarantines, travel restrictions and the temporary or permanent closure of business venues, offices and facilities in China and many other countries.
 New COVID-19 variants have also emerged across the globe, potentially extending the period during which COVID-19 will negatively impact the global economy.

 All of our revenues and workforce are concentrated in China, and our suppliers, assembly partners, location partners and network partners are also predominantly based in China.
-In the first half of 2020, the COVID-19 pandemic resulted in quarantines, travel restrictions, and the temporary closure of business venues and facilities in China, with some of these restrictive measures still sporadically in effect today to contain regional COVID-19 flareups.
-Consequently, consumer behavior has become more online-focused and outdoor activities have declined, reducing offline user traffic to our POIs and consumer demand for our mobile device charging services.
-During the heights of the COVID-19 pandemic, many of our location partners shut down their operations temporarily or permanently, negatively impacting our POI coverage and financial performance.
+In the first half of 2020, the COVID-19 pandemic resulted in large scale quarantines, travel restrictions and the temporary or permanent closure of business venues and facilities in China, with some of these restrictive measures being sporadically implemented up until December 2022 to contain regional COVID-19 flare-ups.
+Consequently, consumer behavior has become more online focused, and outdoor activities have declined as a result of such restrictive measures, reducing offline user traffic to our POIs and consumer demand for our mobile device charging services.
+During the peaks of the COVID-19 pandemic, many of our location partners shut down their operations temporarily or permanently, negatively impacting our POI coverage and financial performance.
 As a result, our revenues and average revenues per power bank decreased significantly in the first half of 2020, and we incurred net loss during this period.
 Our ability to expand our POI coverage was also negatively affected during this period.
-In the first half of 2020, many of our business development personnel could not travel to meet with potential location partners, and many existing and potential location partners were not receptive to renewing or entering into partnership agreements with us.
+In the first half of 2020, many of our business development personnel could not travel to meet with potential location partners, resulting in a number of existing and potential location partners being unable to renew or enter into partnership agreements with us.
 Lastly, our internal operations were impacted by the COVID-19 pandemic.
-During the first half of 2020, our employee headcount decreased significantly, as part of our business development operations was halted.
-Most of our employees were also unable to work in our offices in the first quarter of 2020, which negatively impacted our workforce productivity and operational efficiency.
+During the first half of 2020, our employee head count decreased significantly, as part of our business development operations were also unable to work in our offices in the first quarter of 2020, which negatively impacted our workforce productivity and operational efficiency.

 The ability of our suppliers and assembly partners to timely deliver products was also adversely affected, and may continue to be adversely affected, by the COVID-19 pandemic for similar reasons.
-The COVID-19 pandemic may impact the manufacturing and sourcing of products and materials in China, as it may result in potential factory closures, inability to obtain raw materials and components, supply chain disruptions and disruption of transportation of goods produced in China.
-Even though our business operations have mostly recovered, our operational efficiency may still be adversely affected by the COVID-19 pandemic due to ad hoc travel restrictions in China as well as the necessity to combat the pandemic.
+The COVID-19 pandemic may impact the manufacturing and sourcing of products and materials in China, as it may result in potential factory closures, the inability to obtain raw materials and components, supply chain disruptions and the disruption of transportation of goods produced in China.
+Even though our business operations have mostly recovered, our operational efficiency may still be adversely affected by the COVID-19 pandemic due to the measures may be taken to combat the pandemic in China.